SnakeFist007/jinora-nextcord/README.md

 <hr>

 # <img src="database/bot-logo.png" width=24px height=24px> About
-This project is all about the journey of learning Python and how to make a neat Discord bot.
-My primary goal is to improve my coding skills, learning and adhering to best practices throughout the process.
+This project is a personal journey of improving my Python skills and how to make a somewhat neat Discord bot!

-If you have any tips on how to improve this code, please let me know!
+There is a plan on hosting this bot myself in the near future, as soon as I got the main features down and can provide the service 24/7.

-I do plan on "truly" releasing this bot in the near future, as soon as I got the main features down and can provide the service 24/7.
+Until then you are free to host the bot yourself, using the instructions below!

 <br>